singhdks23/Get_Set_G0/README.md

 # Get_Set_G0

-_Italics_ This is a small use cases of 'Canvas API' in JavaScript with basics of HTML and CSS.
+_This is a small use cases of 'Canvas API' in JavaScript with basics of HTML and CSS._

 # Game Rules :